draios/onprem-install-docs/6.X/6.6.0/03-upgrade.md

-If you find differences that you want to preserve you should look in the [Configuration Parameters](docs/configuration_parameters.md) documentation for the configuration parameter that matches the difference you intend preserving and update your values.yaml accordingly then repeat step 3 until you are fine with the differences.
+If you find differences that you want to preserve you should look in the [Configuration Parameters](docs/configuration_parameters.md) documentation for the configuration parameter that matches the difference you intend to preserve and update your `values.yaml` accordingly then repeat step 3 until you are fine with the differences.
 Then set scripts to deploy and run for the final time.